 - Always apply tretinoin to your skin at bedtime.
 Never use it during the day.

-- Never layer tretinoin with benzoyl peroxide and ideally don't apply it when you also have acid products on your skin such as vitamin C or salicylic acid.
+- Never layer tretinoin with benzoyl peroxide and ideally don't apply it when you also have some of the popular acid products on your skin such as vitamin C or salicylic acid.
 However, glycolic acid and tretinoin are compatible.

 - Always wait at least 15-30 minutes after cleansing and applying any other skin care products (such as Green Tea Antioxidant Skin Therapy and/or a simple moisturizer) to your skin before you apply tretinoin to help reduce peeling and dryness.

 I personally keep my tube of tretinoin on my bedside table and read a little to pass the time before I apply it.